Mars has the blues in stunning NASA image of sand dunes on the red planet

 Mars is known as the red planet due to its distinctive rusty color.
-But the red planet is looking very blue in a Mars Odyssey spacecraft image released by NASA last week that shows a scenic landscape of sand dunes.
+But the red planet is looking quite blue in a beautiful Mars Odyssey spacecraft image released by NASA that shows a scenic landscape of sand dunes.

-The dunes are at the northern polar cap of Mars and the image spans an area 19 miles (30 kilometers) wide.
+The dunes are at the northern polar cap of Mars and the image, released last week, spans an area 19 miles (30 kilometers) wide.
 The azure and yellow colors pop out of the image, which NASA titled "Blue Dunes on the Red Planet."

 It's not that Mars has been holding its breath.
 The image is blue so scientists can visualize conditions on the Martian surface.
 "In this false-color image, areas with cooler temperatures are recorded in bluer tints, while warmer features are depicted in yellows and oranges," NASA said in a statement.
 The golden-colored dunes had been absorbing heat from the sun.